“Measure what can be measured, and make measurable what cannot be measured.”- Galileo

-The passage and rationing of nutrients throughout the body is highly organized and efficient.
+The rationing of nutrients throughout the body is highly organized and efficient.
 By some amazing feat of logistics, each one of the trillions of cells in our body is rationed an appropriate amount of the food we consume.
 Once inside the cell, nutrients are further metabolized and compartmentalized according to the cellular energy needs.
-Under the hood, the human genome is estimated to encode about ~5,000 human metabolic enzymes.
+Under the hood, the human genome is estimated to encode about ~5,000 metabolic enzymes.
 Additionally there are a large cohort of protein kinases, transcription factors, and other modifiers who sense the cellular environment and regulate the level and activity of these proteins in real time.

 Copyright © 2003-2013 Molecular & Cellular Biology Program, University of Washington